leandrosardi/blackops/README.md

 RUN export RUBYLIB=$$rubylib
 ```

-- All the variables defined into the `.ops` file must be present into the list of parameters of the `ops` command.
+- All the variables defined into the `.ops` file must be present into the list of arguments of the `ops` command.

 ## 2. Remote Operations

 You can also run operations on a remote node through SSH.

-You have to use the `--remote` and `--ssh` parameters instead of `--local`.
+You have to use the `--remote` and `--ssh` arguments instead of `--local`.

 ```
 ops source ./hostname.op --remote --ssh=username:password@ip:port --name=prod1